 In Section 1, the construction of the adjustment and monitoring charts used in the Lubricant Test Monitoring System are outlined.
 The constants used for the construction of the control charts for the <Test Name>, and the response necessary in the case of adjustment and monitoring chart limit alarms, are depicted below.

-Laboratory Shewhart Constants for Primary Parameters
+Laboratory Shewhart Constants for Prediction Error Monitoring Parameters